 Soil PSF + Surcharge PSF < Shield Rating

-Manufacturers of shoring equipment have promoted and use in their tabulated data an intermediate Type C-60 soil classification that in the hierarchy falls between Type B and Type C soils.
+Manufacturers of shoring equipment have promoted and used in their tabulated data an intermediate Type C-60 soil classification that in the hierarchy falls between Type B and Type C soils.
 This category is generally accepted within the shoring industry by contractors and those reviewing worker protection plans.
 Federal OSHA and State OSHA programs do not appear to be opposed to this, however, Appendix A and the excavation safety standards do not recognize or address the Type C-60 soil classification.

-Prior to establishment of Appendix A in 1989 the original OSHA soil identification system also attached a soil lateral loading factor to the soil designations.
+Prior to the establishment of Appendix A in 1989 the original OSHA soil identification system also attached a soil lateral loading factor to the soil designations.
 They were often referred to as OSHA Type A-20*, Type B-40, and Type C-80 soils and indicated that for instance an excavation 20 ft deep in Type B soil would deliver a 20 ft x 40 psf = 800 psf lateral load to the shoring.
-For shoring equipment such as shoring shields at 20 ft deep in C-80 the shield needed to be rated 20 x 80 = 1600 psf, twice as much as for Type B soil and generally out of the range of normal shield construction at the time.
+For shoring equipment such as shoring shields at 20 ft deep in C-80, the shield needed to be rated 20 x 80 = 1600 psf, twice as much as for Type B soil and generally out of the range of normal shield construction at the time.
 In the case of trench jacks, some argued that cohesive C soil was too soft to stand long enough to get trench jacks installed and that the soil would slough in between even if one could get them installed.
-In non-cohesive C soil they argued that excavation walls would not stand up long enough to get the shores in.
-Consequently tabulated data developed by OSHA for hydraulic aluminum trench jacks only addressed soil Types A and B.
+In non-cohesive C soil, they argued that excavation walls would not stand up long enough to get the shores in.
+Consequently, tabulated data developed by OSHA for hydraulic aluminum trench jacks only addressed soil Types A and B.

-In response to the fact that there is plenty of soil that does not meet the Type B soil requirements that stands up and acts more like B than C soil the shoring manufacturers defined Type C-60 soil and developed tabulated data for use of their equipment under this category.
-The very simple and easy to use defining test for C-60 soil is the following;
+In response to the fact that there is plenty of soil that does not meet the Type B soil requirements that stands up and acts more like B than C soil, the shoring manufacturers defined Type C-60 soil and developed tabulated data for use of their equipment under this category.
+The very simple and easy way to use defining test for C-60 soil is the following;